What is the Undiagnosed Diseases Network (UDN)?

 Please use only the specific contact information that you receive from the clinical site for UDN-related emails or to submit medical records.
 Please do not send these materials to the UDN Coordinating Center.

-- The UDN team will review your application and make a decision about acceptance into the study.
+Once the UDN team has received all of the information necessary to review your application, they will review your application and make a decision about acceptance into the study.
+This review is expected to take about 6-8 weeks.

 If I apply, does that automatically mean that my application will be reviewed?